criteo/sgtm-criteo-tag/README.md

 # Server-side Google Tag Manager Criteo Tag

-This Tag sends the web events for which it is triggered on the Google server-container, directly to Criteo servers.
+The purpose of this Tag is to forward the web events directly to Criteo servers when triggered from the Google Tag Manager server-container, directly to Criteo servers.
-No formatting is done on the events, as everything is done on Criteo Side, it simply forwards the events it receives, while adding some fields.
+Please note that no formatting is done on the events, it simply forwards the events it receives, while adding some fields.

 # Installation

 > :warning: **If you want User Identification to work optimally**: please also install [Criteo User Identification](https://github.com/criteo/gtm-criteo-useridentification/) on your Google Tag Manager web-container!

-Please get in touch with your Criteo Account Strategist to fill the following parameters:
+Please get in touch with your Criteo contact to fill the following parameters:

 * **applicationId** (which is used to identify and properly format your event in Criteo format on our end, recommended format for this field is ***com.advertiserName.sgtm***)
 * **partnerId**